chaudharyinteriors445-web/HomeRoot/design_guidelines.md

 - Form validation with clear error messages
 - Touch targets minimum 44x44px for mobile

-This design creates a premium, trustworthy e-commerce experience that educates users on cold-pressed benefits while showcasing the product line with earthy, natural aesthetics.
+This design creates a premium, trustworthy e-commerce experience that educates users on stone-ground benefits while showcasing the product line with earthy, natural aesthetics.